ayoam/Dummy-products-api/README.md

-# DummyProductAPI
+# DummyProductsAPI

-DummyProductAPI is a free online REST API that you can use whenever you need dummy products for your e-commerce store.
+DummyProductsAPI is a free online REST API that you can use whenever you need dummy products for your e-commerce store.
 It's awesome for teaching purposes, sample codes, tests and etc.

 live demo : http://products-api-v1.herokuapp.com/api/products